RetroPie/RetroPie-Docs/docs/Memory-Split.md

 ### Memory Split

 ***NOTE:*** Earlier versions of RetroPie included a default EmulationStation theme with large image files, that would eventually cause a 'white screen' when too many systems were active.
-This 'white screen' bug has been fixed as of RetroPie 4.2, and since emulation itself uses very little video memory: **there is no benefit on raising the video memory spli**t.
+This 'white screen' bug has been fixed as of RetroPie 4.2, and since emulation itself uses very little video memory: **there is no benefit to raising the video memory split**.

 Also note that in order to ensure sensible memory splits across Pi models, RetroPie utilises the gpu_mem_256, gpu_mem_512 and gpu_mem_1024 overrides, which apply to Pis with that amount of memory (for example, the Pi 2 has 1024MB memory, so will use the gpu_mem_1024 setting).
 This setting **_overrides_** the gpu_mem setting that is described below, so if you still want to adjust the memory split, you will have to manually edit /boot/config.txt and adjust the relevant value, or delete the lines entirely.